josalhor/conway-hackeps-2022/README.md

 If all the individual patterns for the layers are stable, their concatenation (with enough spacing) is also stable!
 So the final pattern is stable! :)

 # WAIT WAIT WAIT.
 YOU ARE AVOIDING THE QUESTION YOU CRAZY BASTARD!
-THE SOLUTION YOU HAVE PROVIDED LEADS TO THE FINAL PATTERN AND NOT THE OTHER WAY AROUND!!!!
+THE SOLUTION YOU HAVE PROVIDED LEADS TO THE FINAL PATTERN!!!!
 HOW DID YOU DO THAT??

 Well.
 Magic.
 Also called SATisfiability solvers!